 This part of his plan required the king of Spain to return Louisiana to France.
 Spain had found that keeping Louisiana was expensive.
 Spain also feared that the British might use Canada as a base to take over the territory.
-If they did, British troops could be a threat to Spanish silver Below: This portrait of Napoleon Bonaparte as First Consul was painted shortly after he sold Louisiana.

-mines in Mexico.
+If they did, British troops could be a threat to Spanish silver mines in Mexico.
 The month after he signed the Convention of 1800 with the United States, Napoleon agreed to terms for the Treaty of San Ildefonso with Spain.
 As one part of the agreement, Spain secretly returned Louisiana to France.